Ten stages of genocide

-The ten stages of genocide is an academic tool and a policy model which was created by Gregory Stanton, the founding president of Genocide Watch, in order to explain how genocides occur.
-The stages of genocide are not linear, and as a result, several of them may occur simultaneously and they can only be stopped by international intervention, based on intervention measures which meet the USAID's requirements for intervention.
-Stanton's stages are a conceptual model with no real-world sampling for analyzing the events and processes that lead to genocides, and they are also a model for determining preventative measures.
+The ten stages of genocide, formerly the eight stages of genocide, is an academic tool and a policy model which was created by Gregory Stanton, former research professor and founding president of Genocide Watch, in order to explain how genocides occur.
+The stages of genocide are not linear and several of them may occur simultaneously.
+Stanton's stages are a conceptual model based on analyses of scores of genocides including the Armenian Genocide, the Holocaust, the Cambodian Genocide, the Genocide of the Tutsi in Rwanda, the Darfur, Myanmar, Bosnian, Bangladesh, and other genocides that reveal the common processes that lead to genocides.
+The model's stages are transformational processes that change cultures and result in genocides.
+The model is also a model for determining preventive measures that can be used at each stage of the overall genocidal process.